-Company: Cathay Insurance Company Limited
+Company: Cathay Insurance Company Limited (China)

-Relationship with the Consolidated Company: A non-life insurance company that the Consolidated Company established with Cathay Life Insurance Co., LTD. The subsidiary is accounted for using the equity method after capital increase by other investors.
-Please refer to Note 6(25) for related disclosures.
+Relationship with the Consolidated Company: A non-life insurance company that the Consolidated Company established with Cathay Life Insurance Co., LTD. The Company is accounted for using the equity method after capital increase by other investors.